superform-xyz/superform-core/security-review/2023-12-cantina-competition.md

 Assuming an attacker notices that the `CoreStateRegistry` contract on Arbitrum holds a balance of WETH (10), they could execute the following exploit:

 1. The attacker initiates an `xChainDeposit` from Polygon to Arbitrum with 10 dai, while falsely specifying a `superFormId` for a superForm whose underlying asset is WETH.
-2. the keeper track the transaction and assuming that 9 dai arrived, he update the amount to 9 (which is valid agains user slippage).
+2. the keeper track the transaction and assuming that 9 dai arrived, he update the amount to 9 (which is valid against user slippage).
 3. The deposit is processed without validation, and due to the existing WETH balance on Arbitrum's `CoreStateRegistry`, the contract erroneously uses 9 WETH for the deposit into the vault associated with the provided `superFormId`.
 4. As a result, the attacker is credited with shares or value corresponding to 9 WETH (Of course he will set `retainERC4626 = true`), despite having only deposited 10 dai , thus exploiting the system's lack of asset validation.

-- i had some problems Compiling the testing setup in the reposo I made a Minimalistic setup Also i ignored the first part when the user sending the token from the srcChain I believe it's pretty clear that there is no validation there, i started from when the `coreStateRegistry` receives the payload. also i mock the `superRegistry` to avoid all Access control errors, and shows in the test that the `coreStateRegistry` are Completely depends on the given superFormId given by the user to derive the token to be deposited is this token and doesn't matter the user supplied token :
+- i had some problems Compiling the testing setup in the repo so I made a Minimalistic setup Also i ignored the first part when the user sending the token from the srcChain I believe it's pretty clear that there is no validation there, i started from when the `coreStateRegistry` receives the payload. also I mock the `superRegistry` to avoid all Access control errors, and shows in the test that the `coreStateRegistry` are Completely depends on the given superFormId given by the user to derive the token to be deposited is this token and doesn't matter the user supplied token :

 ```js
  //SPDX-License-Identi MIT